gjtiquia/typescript-unit-test-template/README.md

 }
 ```

-Create `tsconfig.json` file with the following configuration.
+Create `tsconfig.json` file with the following configuration to allow the `import` syntax for ES6 modules.

 ```json
 {